BITS Pilani: Pilani Campus

+Spread across 328 acres (1,330,000 m2), Pilani campus is positioned 200 kilometres (120 mi) west of Delhi and 220 kilometres (140 mi) north of Jaipur.
+The campus has 11245 m2 of classrooms and 7069 m2 of laboratories.

 The Pilani campus has India's first technological museum, the Birla Museum.
 Built in 1954, it showcases technological achievements.
 BITS has a 2535 m2 auditorium decorated with paintings by students from the department of art and decoration.

 BITS has a Sharda Peeth dedicated to the goddess Saraswati, Sharda Peeth, built by G. D. Birla.
 The white marble temple is built on a 7 ft-high foundation, with 70 pillars for support.
 It covers an area of 25000 sqft.

 Residential and dining facilities

 The institute has fourteen hostels in total.
 Each hostel is referred as a "Bhawan", the Sanskrit word for hostel.
-Thirteen of them – Krishna Bhawan, Vishwakarma Bhawan, Rana Pratap Bhawan, Bhagirath Bhawan, Ashok Bhawan, Gandhi Bhawan, Shankar Bhawan, Vyas Bhawan, Budh Bhawan, Ram Bhawan, Pandit Madan Mohan Malviya Bhawan, CV Raman Bhavan and Srinivasa Ramanujan Bhawan are for male students.
-There is a single hostel for female students called Meera Bhawan.
+Twelve of them – Krishna Bhawan, Vishwakarma Bhawan, Rana Pratap Bhawan, Bhagirath Bhawan, Ashok Bhawan, Gandhi Bhawan, Shankar Bhawan, Vyas Bhawan, Ram Bhawan, Budh Bhawan, Malviya Bhawan, CV Raman Bhavan and Srinivasa Ramanujan Bhawan are for male students.
+Meera Bhawan is the only hostel for female students.
 The institute also has one more hostel for parents and guests The hostels are named after saints, scientists, and historical and religious figures.